Ernest A. Janson: Post-WWI

 At the expiration of his second enlistment, April 25, 1919, he was honorably discharged.
 He re-enlisted May 7, 1919, and served the full term of this enlistment as a recruiter at New York City.

 Sergeant Major Janson was selected and served as the Marine Corps pallbearer for the burial of the Unknown Soldier on Armistice Day, 1921.
 He was honorably discharged on May 6, 1923.

 His fourth-enlistment took place May 7, 1923, and he remained on recruiting duty until July 20, 1926, when he was transferred to Marine Barracks, Quantico, Virginia.
 On his return to duty at Quantico, he was reinstated to his wartime rank of gunnery sergeant and requested retirement the following month.
-He was advanced one grade to Sergeant Major on August 31, 1926, and placed on the retired list, September 30, 1926.
+He was advanced one grade to sergeant major on August 31, 1926, and placed on the retired list, September 30, 1926.

 Sergeant Major Janson returned to New York and during his last years lived on Long Island.
-He died after a brief illness, May 14, 1930, and was buried in Evergreen Cemetery, Brooklyn, New York.
+He died after a brief illness, May 14, 1930, and was buried in the Evergreen Cemetery, Brooklyn, New York.

 Medal of Honor citations

-Gunnery Sergeant Janson was one of five Marines during World War I to be awarded both the Army and Navy Medals of Honor.
-Two Medals of Honor may no longer be given for a single incident.
+Gunnery Sergeant Janson was one of five Marines during World War I to earn both the Army and Navy Medals of Honor.
+Two Medals of Honor may no longer be earned for a single incident.